Regression with I-priors: I-priors and FBM RKHSs

 \section{I-priors and FBM RKHSs}

 The main aim of this section is to describe smoothness properties of functions in the FBM RKHS and those of I-prior paths when the regression function is assumed to be in the FBM RKHS.
+The results on smoothness of Gaussian process paths and functions in the associated RKHSs given in this section are well-known, but explicit references may be difficult to find.
+However, very general related results can be found in \citet{steinwart18}.

-In Section~\ref{sec-fbm1}, the FBM RKHS with Hurst coefficient $\gamma$ is defined, as well as the centered version used in this paper.
+In Section~\ref{sec-fbm1}, the FBM RKHS with Hurst coefficient $\gamma$ is defined, and in Section~\ref{sec-cent} centering of an RKHS is defined.
 Section~\ref{sec-hol} concerns H\"older smoothness, and the main results are that functions in the FBM RKHS with Hurst coefficient $\gamma$ are H\"older of order $\gamma$, while I-prior paths are H\"older of order $2\gamma$.
 This can be compared with FMB-$\gamma$ process paths, which are H\"older of any order less than $\gamma$.
 Section~\ref{sec-reg} concerns a different concept of smoothness, called regularity, which is based on the rate of decay of Karhunen-Loeve coefficients.
 This concept is perhaps most useful for one-dimensional functions.
 Differently from H\"older smoothness, regularity shows a {\em gap} in smoothness between FBM process paths and functions in the FBM RKHS (see also Figure~\ref{fig-pathsreg}).
 The results of Sections~\ref{sec-hol} and~\ref{sec-reg} are summarized in Table~\ref{tbl-smooth}.
 In Section~\ref{ex-smooth2}, we look in some detail at smoothing with a one-dimensional Brownian motion RKHS.
-In this case, the I-prior methodology with iid errors gives similar results as cubic spline smoothing, but with a different theoretical justification.
-We also consider autoregressive and moving average errors.
+In this case, the I-prior methodology with i.i.d.\ errors gives similar results as cubic spline smoothing, but with a different theoretical justification.

-We remark that the results below on the FBM RKHS per se are well-known, but we did not manage to find explicit references.